The Great Gatsby (musical)

-The Great Gatsby is a 2023 stage musical with music and lyrics by Jason Howland and Nathan Tysen, and a book by Kait Kerrigan.
+The Great Gatsby is a musical with music and lyrics by Jason Howland and Nathan Tysen, and a book by Kait Kerrigan.
 It is based on the 1925 novel of the same name by F. Scott Fitzgerald.

 The show started its Broadway previews on March 29, 2024, at the Broadway Theatre and officially opened on April 25, 2024.

 The show made its European debut at the London Coliseum for a limited run from April 11, 2025 until September 7, 2025.